 Activate your service by opening a web browser on your computer and following the prompts.
+(Skip for 5G Home installation)

 2.0b/ CONFIGURE YOUR VERIZON ROUTER

 - Open a web browser on the device connected to your Verizon Router network. - In the browser address field (URL), enter: mynetworksettings.com, then press the Enter key on your keyboard.